abduh3131/scroot/scroot/GUI_GUIDE.md

 - **Live Feed panel** shows the current camera image with lane boundaries, projected trajectory lines (center and envelope edges), GPS route cues, and the Advisor verdict banner (green = ALLOW, amber = AMEND, red = BLOCK) with reason tags and latency.
 - **Throttle/Brake gauges** update each tick to mirror actuator outputs.
 Green bars rise with throttle, red bars rise with braking, and the steer readout helps correlate servo motion with what you see on screen.
 - **Gate tags & caps** appear inside the overlay text whenever the SafetyGate clamps throttle (`caps_speed`, `envelope_stop`, etc.) or when the Safety Mindset imposes a stricter limit.
 - **Advisor Messaging box** records every verdict change and directive in natural language.
 Use the entry field to send commands such as “drive 3 m forward”, “turn left”, or “stop” without leaving the GUI—the Command Interface parses them immediately.
+Drag the splitter above/below the panel to make space for long conversations; the text area scrolls automatically.

 ## 3. Best Practices & Troubleshooting